TylerJTimothy/PixelArtWebSite/README.md

 - Static middleware for frontend - done!
 - Calls to third party endpoints - calls a color palette api
 - Frontend calls service endpoints - I did this using the fetch function on a button press

+## DB deliverable
+For this deliverable I stored images in the database.

+- MongoDB Atlas database created - done!
+- Endpoints for data - My stubbed out endpoints now process the data and send it to Mongo.
+- Stores data in MongoDB - done!